CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/BGP-Commands.md

 ## nv show vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn aspath allow-my-asn

-Shows if it is acceptable for a received AS path from the specified BGP peer group to contain the ASN of the local system for EVPN.
+Shows if it is acceptable for a received AS path from the specified BGP peer group to contain the ASN of the local system for layer 2 VPN EVPN.

 ### Command Syntax